 AT&T operated a fleet of sixteen on routes from London to Amsterdam and Paris.

-The newly formed De Havilland Aircraft Company converted a few DH9's and fitted and enclosed passenger cockpit for subsequent use in its aeroplane hire business.
+The newly formed De Havilland Aircraft Company converted a few Airco DH9's and fitted an enclosed passenger cockpit for subsequent use in its aeroplane hire business.

-These were known as the DH9B and they were initially flown with open cockpits, with later conversions having a 'cockpit enclosure' suitable for the two passengers.
+These were known as the Airco DH9B, being initially flown with open cockpits, with later conversions having a 'cockpit enclosure' suitable for the two passengers.

-The DH9C featured an enlarged enclosed cabin for three passengers, with the wings swept back to compensate for a more rearward centre of gravity.
-The type saw service with QANTAS in Australia where at least 15 examples of the type appeared on the civil register.
+The Airco DH9C featured an enlarged enclosed cabin for three passengers, with the wings swept back to compensate for a more rearward centre of gravity.
+The type saw service with QANTAS in Australia, where at least 15 examples of the type appeared on the civil register.

-QANTAS created one unique adaptation in the form of a DH9C (G-AUFM) ‘Ion’ which featured a fuselage of DH9C dimensions with a forward three-seat cabin and an aft pilot’s cockpit (the same configuration as the DH50).
+QANTAS created one unique adaptation in the form of a Airco DH9C (G-AUFM) ‘Ion’ which featured a fuselage of Airco DH9C dimensions, with a forward three-seat cabin and an aft pilot’s cockpit (the same configuration as the Airco DH50).

-The DH9J was a version fitted, from 1926, with the Armstrong Siddeley Jaguar III radial engine.
+The Airco DH9J was a version fitted, from 1926, with the Armstrong Siddeley Jaguar III radial engine.

-Fourteen of these aircraft were converted and saw service with the De Havilland School of Flying, the Armstrong Whitworth Reserve School and Air Service Training until 1936.
+Fourteen of these aircraft were converted, seeing service with the De Havilland School of Flying, the Armstrong Whitworth Reserve School and the Air Service Training, until 1936.

 |Powerplant||One 230 hp Siddeley Puma|